Cajac/picoCTF-Writeups/picoCTF_2019/Forensics/Investigative_Reversing_0.md

 0001e880: 6436 715f 6662 3531 6338 3231 7d         d6q_fb51c821}
 ```

-So there are some flag data appended at the end of the PNG image.
-Be aware that `xxd` shows all non 7-bit ascii-data as `.` (dots)!
+There are some flag data appended at the end of the PNG image.
+Be aware that `xxd` shows all non 7-bit ascii-data as `.` (dots).
 So `0x80` in the flag data is shown as `.` rather than `€`.

-Lets check the binary
+Next, lets check the binary
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2019/Forensics/Investigating_Reversing_0]
 └─$ file mystery
 mystery-newest: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=34b772a4f30594e2f30ac431c72667c3e10fa3e9, not stripped
 ```

 Then we decompile the file in [Ghidra](https://ghidra-sre.org/) and study the code.
 Import the file in Ghidra and analyze it with the default settings.
 Double-click on the `main` function to show the decompiled version of it.
 ```c
 void main(void)